 Since Hegel's manuscript, on which Hotho based much of his edition, has been lost, it is no longer possible to determine with certainty to what extent (if at all) Hotho did in fact distort Hegel's account of art.
 It should also be noted that Gethmann-Siefert's own interpretation of Hegel's aesthetics has been called into question (see Houlgate 1986a).
 Nevertheless Gethmann-Siefert is right to encourage readers with a knowledge of German to consult the published transcripts, since they contain a wealth of important material, and in some cases material that is missing from the Hotho edition (such as the brief reference to Caspar David Friedrich in the 1820/21 lectures [VÄ, 192]).

 Hegel's philosophy of art has provoked considerable debate since his death in 1831.
 Does he believe that only Greek art is beautiful?
 Does he hold that art comes to an end in the modern age?
 The answers one gives to such questions should, however, be offered with a degree of caution, for, sadly, there is no fully worked out philosophy of art by Hegel that was officially endorsed by Hegel himself.
-The paragraphs in the Encyclopaedia are written by Hegel, but they are very brief and condensed and were intended to be supplemented by Hegel's lectures; the transcripts of the lectures are written by students of Hegel (some taken down in class, some compiled afterwards from notes taken in class); and the “standard” edition of Hegel's lectures is actually a work put together by Hegel's student, Hotho (albeit using a manuscript by Hegel himself).
+The paragraphs in the Encyclopaedia are written by Hegel, but they are very brief and condensed and were intended to be supplemented by his lectures; the transcripts of the lectures are written by students of Hegel (some taken down in class, some compiled afterwards from notes taken in class); and the “standard” edition of Hegel's lectures is a work put together by his student, Hotho (albeit using a manuscript by Hegel himself).
 There is, therefore, no definitive edition of Hegel's fully developed aesthetic theory that would trump all others and settle all debate.

 Hegel's philosophy of art forms part of his overall philosophical system.
 In order to understand his philosophy of art, therefore, one must understand the main claims of his philosophy as a whole.
 Hegel argues in his speculative logic that being is to be understood as self-determining reason or “Idea” (Idee).
 In the philosophy of nature, however, he goes on to show that logic tells only half the story: for such reason is not something abstract—is not a disembodied logos—but takes the form of rationally organized matter.
 What there is, according to Hegel, is thus not just pure reason but physical, chemical and living matter that obeys rational principles.